 Do you think about visiting Stonehenge but don’t know how to get there or what’s the best time to visit?
 Do not worry!
 We have covered all the needed info in this article.
-If you are visiting Stonehenge by a car on a weekend day-trip from London, you have all you need to know here.
+If you are visiting Stonehenge by a car (read our guide to renting a car in Europe) on a weekend day-trip from London, you have all you need to know here.
 OK, you can always go to Stonehenge official site if you really want 😉

 Perhaps one of the most enchanting and captivating wonders of the world, the prehistoric monument of Stonehenge has captured people’s interest for many years.
 While winter and summer solstice

 Have you got Stonehenge on your UK bucket list?

 The first structure on the site of Stonehenge dates to around 8500 BC.
 Here, pits and totem-pole style structures were found traced to the Mesolithic period.
 However, the earliest monument in the region is estimated to have been built around 3000BC although it wasn’t until 2500 BC that the first stones were placed that make up the centre of the monument.